richgel999/bc7enc_rdo/README.md

 You can see examples of the RDO BC7 encoder's current output [here](https://richg42.blogspot.com/2021/02/more-rdo-bc7-encoding.html).
 Some examples on how to use the command line tool are on my blog, [here](https://richg42.blogspot.com/2021/02/how-to-use-bc7encrdo.html).

 This repo contains both [bc7e.ispc](https://github.com/BinomialLLC/bc7e) and its distantly related but weaker 4 mode only non-ispc variant, bc7enc.cpp.
-The -U command line option enables bc7e.ispc, otherwise you get bc7enc.cpp. bc7e supports all BC7 modes and features, but doesn't yet support reduced entropy BC7 encoding. bc7enc.cpp supports optional reduced entropy encoding (using -e with the command line tool).
+By default, if you set SUPPORT_BC7E=TRUE when running cmake, you get bc7e.ispc, otherwise you get bc7enc.cpp.
+(The -C option forces bc7enc.cpp.) bc7e supports all BC7 modes and features, but doesn't yet support reduced entropy BC7 encoding. bc7enc.cpp supports optional reduced entropy encoding (using -e with the command line tool).
 RDO BC7 is supported when using either encoder, however.

 The next major focus will be improving the default smooth block handling and improving rate distorton performance.

-This repo was originally derived from [bc7enc](https://github.com/richgel999/bc7enc).
+This repo was originally derived from [bc7enc](https://github.com/richgel999/bc7enc) and [bc7e](https://github.com/BinomialLLC/bc7e).
+Note this repo contains the latest version of bc7e.ispc, which has a determinism bug fix.

 ### Compiling